LittleTimmy52/OpenComputers/TrashZip/README.md

 TrashZip \<option: compress, decompress, help> \<option: full path>

-### TrashZipLegacy
-This is the old version of trash zip that is here for compatibility.
-The only difference is in how the data is structured before compression and after, the new one does it diffrently by going by line rather than having the whole file done at once.

-TrashZipLegacy \<option: compress, decompress, help> \<option: full path>

 ## To do
 make my own compression
 make it make an actual zip